verticlabs/html-boilerplate/docs/guideline-css.md

 ### Naming and namespacing modules

-Modules should be named for functionality, not for what content they hold.
+Modules should be [sensible](http://csswizardry.com/2010/08/semantics-and-sensibility/), for functionality, not for what content they hold.
 This way, we keep or modules flexible and adaptable as content or module application change.

 Module names should also be one-word (if possible) and lowercase with no hyphenation.
 Keep the module names as short as possible, without compromising readibility .
 Remember to think about your fellow coders - code should be readable.

 All subelements in a given module should be prefixed with the module name.
 We do this to avoid specificity and inheritance errors when one module lives inside another module.
-For instance, two nested modules might both have headers (like a _.site_ module and a _.article_ module), so to avoid confusion, each module's header should be namespaced as such: _.site-header_, _.article-header_.
+For instance, two nested modules might both have headers (like a `.site` module and a `.article` module), so to avoid confusion, each module's header should be namespaced as such: `.site-header`, `.article-header`.

-Also, all submodule elements should be prefixed with the module class in the selector - e.g. _.site .site-header_ to ensure specificity and avoid inheritance issues.
+Also, all submodule elements should be prefixed with the module class in the selector - e.g. `.site .site-header` to ensure specificity and avoid inheritance issues.
 This is usually done through nesting in SASS (but more on that later).

 ### Module modifiers

 Most module will have modifiers (or states).
 Most common modifiers are _active_, _hover_ or _hidden_.
-Some modifiers will be classic CSS pseudo-classes such as _:hover_.
+Some modifiers will be classic CSS pseudo-classes such as `:hover`.

-All modifiers that are not CSS pseudo-classes should be prefixed with _.is-_ or _.has-_.
+All modifiers that are not CSS pseudo-classes should be prefixed with `.is-` or `.has-`.
 These classes do not need module name prefixing, as they are namespaced through the selector and always used in conjunction with an already namespaced class.

+Modifiers should be applied to the outermost element or containing module element if sensible (to allow changes across the entire module).

-### Theming modules
+#### Theming modules

+Themes, if they only apply to a single module, should be applied as a modifier and follow the rules given for that.

+Project-wide themes should be applied to absolute containing elements, such as a site-container, the `body` or the `html` element.
+Such themes should be prefixed with the worn __theme__, e.g. `.theme-admin`.
+Theme styles should then be put together with the modules they are affecting.
+In other words, we do not create a single file for the theme, but split theme rules out into the module files.
+This keeps module rules at the same place and makes it easier to understand inheritance and specificity.

+#### Nesting modules

+If a module is nested inside another module, and it needs to behave a certain way, this should be done through applying a modifier to the nested module.
+If this is not possible, modifying rules should be kept inside the outer module.

 ### Working with SASS

+[SASS](http://sass-lang.com/) is great and gives us a lot of freedom.
+But with [great powers, comes great responsibility](http://www.youtube.com/watch?v=IKmQW7JTb6s).
+So even though there's a lot of cool stuff in SASS, we need to keep our code clean and readable.

+* Use nesting only for namespacing modules and nest only one (1) level.

+        .modulename {
+        	// Module level properties

+        	.modulename-elementname {
+        		// Module element level properties
+        		// No nesting beyond this level
+        	}
+        }

+* Use for loops only if it makes sense.
+* If you find yourself writing the same type of code over and over, create a mixin.
+If you find yourself creating the same mixin in two or more projects, think about adding it to the framework.
+* Use math to calculate percentage.
+It helps convey what you're actually doing to fellow developers.

+#### Variables

+Variables are very, very handy and one of the main upsides brought to light when talking about SASS.
+Varaibles, too, should be named using lowercase and normal hyphenation (see Naming conventions).

+However, the most common example for variables and SASS - _that color variables enable you to define a `$brandColor` variable and use it throughout a project_ - is fairy-tale land.
+Changes rarely only concern a single color change, and rarely are consistent cross-project.
+Therefore, name colors sensibly and with color, e.g. `$color-blue`, `$color-orange`, `$color-orange-dark` etc..

 ### Ordering properties

-  BOX
-  POS
-  TYPO
-  BG
-  MISC

-## Naming conventions

-### Functional naming

-### Casing and hyphenation
+We order our properties in every rule in 6 different sections:

+1. Box model - display mode, width, height, padding, margin etc.
+2. Position - Positioning and offsets
+3. Typography
+4. Background styles
+5. Miscellaneous
+6. Includes - mixins etc.

+Every section is seperated with a blank new line.
+Example:

+	.modulename {
+		display: block;
+		padding: 0;
+		margin: 0;
+		overflow: hidden;
+		width: auto;
+		height: auto;
+		min-width: 300px;
+		max-width: 800px;

+		position: relative;

+		font-family: Arial, Helvetica, sans-serif;
+		font-size: 2em;

+		background:#ccc url(../media/images/ui/back.gif) 0 0 repeat-x;

+		border-radius: 5px;

+		@include box-shadow(0 0 5px rgba(0,0,0,0.5));
+	}

+## Casing, hyphenation and tabs

+Follow [CSS semantics](http://csswizardry.com/2010/12/css-camel-case-seriously-sucks/) when you name stuff, be it class names or variables.
+CSS semantics means: all lowercase with no underscores.
+Use regular hyphens for hyphenation.

+Use hard tabs (e.g. regular tabs, not spaces) for tabbing your code.
+This [allows your fellow coders to choose for themselves](http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/) whether they want 2 or 4 spaces.
+Do, however, use spaces for vertical alignment.

 ## Comments

+Add blank line breaks to seperate code and use comments to explain your code - not repeat it.

 ### Module commenting